COLORADO SKI COUNTRY USA

-Nominations for 2018 Snowmaker of the Year, Groomer of the Year and Terrain Master of the Year are now open.
+Nominations for 2020 Snowmaker of the Year, Groomer of the Year and Terrain Master of the Year are coming soon.

 Snow Conference Award winners are honored each year in June at CSCUSA’s Annual Meeting and Double Diamond Awards in Denver, CO, where individuals who made significant contributions to the industry are recognized for their excellence in competition, patrol, instruction, operations, and ski area management.